Network filtering:

 Configuring the Web service/application:

-If you must use a GUI interface at the console, remove the commands that automatically start the window manager from the .RC startup directories and then create a startup command for the window manager.
+interface at the console, remove the commands that automatically start the window manager from the .RC startup directories and then create a startup command for the window manager.
 You can then use the window manager when you need to work on the system, but shut it down when you are done.
 Do not leave the window manager running for any extended length of time.

 Run the web server in a chroot-ed part of the directory tree so it cannot access the real system files.